Why compare and contrast in writing?

 When you have a topic, subjects to describe, and a list of their similarities and differences at hand, you can see all the connections between them and start formulating your thesis.

-In academic writing, a thesis is a must in your paper.
-Remember that your compare and contrast essay is NOT about merely enumerating two subjects’ similarities and differences:
+A thesis is a must in academic writing.
+Remember that your essay is NOT about merely enumerating two subjects’ similarities and differences:

-You use the compare and contrast approach to describe and prove your thesis for readers to better understand the point you’re trying to drive home.
+You use this approach to describe and prove your thesis for readers to better understand your point.

 Answer the questions:

 - What’s the ground for the comparison you’ll use in the essay?
-What do you want to say by it?
+What do you want to say about it?

 - Why do you choose these particular subjects to compare and contrast?